*Scroll down to the bottom of the article to find your discount code for ALL Cannacares CBD Products

 1.)
 CBD Can Reduce Acne

 Acne is the most common skin condition in humans; with 95% of people being affected by acne at some point in their lives.
-CBD is thought to reduce various forms of acne due to its anti-inflammatory properties and its ability to control how the body produces sebum - a waxy, oily substance secreted by the skin.
+CBD capsules are thought to reduce various forms of acne due to its anti-inflammatory properties and its ability to control how the body produces sebum - a waxy, oily substance secreted by the skin.

 The skin is a vital organ that fulfils numerous functions, one of which is to act as a protective barrier against a wide range of environmental challenges.
 Sebum is secreted to help protect the skin, however, it can mix with dead skin cells and other pollutants which get trapped inside a pore, resulting in the development of acne.
 In addition, there are other factors which can also increase the severity of acne, including, genetics, diet and certain medications.

 To date, the evidence is limited on CBD reducing acne, however, a systematic review on the antibacterial and antifungal effects of cannabis indicated these properties to be potentially beneficial in reducing dirt and other pollutants on the skin.
 While preliminary trials are promising, further research and human trials are necessary to fully determine if CBD capsules can be used as an effective anti-acne skin routine.
+Research has suggested that topical CBD products, such as CBD moisturiser, are increasingly effective at combatting acne when used in conjunction with ingestible CBD.

 2.)
 CBD can Regulate Sleep Patterns